 Sales, General and Administrative Expense.
 Sales, general and administrative expense consists primarily of personnel-related expense related to our executive, legal, finance, sales, marketing, field service, customer support, and human resource functions, as well as fees for professional services and facility costs.
 Professional services consist principally of external legal, accounting and other consulting services.

-Selling, general and administrative recurring expenses are expected to decrease in the near future and increase gradually over time as we continue to add resources to our sales and support infrastructure.
+Selling, general and administrative recurring expenses are expected to increase gradually over time as we continue to add resources to our sales and support infrastructure.

-While such trends are important to understanding and evaluating our financial results, the other transactions, events and trends discussed in "Risk Factors" in Item 1A of this report may also materially impact our business operations and financial results.
+While such trends are important to understanding and evaluating our financial results, the other transactions, events and trends discussed in "Risk Factors" in this report may also materially impact our business operations and financial results.